Fresh Meat 2018

 Interested?
 Have questions?
 Need gear?

-There will be two Meat & Greet sessions held on Sept 5th and 12th from 6-9pm at The Village on Argyle located at 780 Argyle St in Peterborough.
+There will be two Meat & Greet sessions held in September at The Village on Argyle located at 780 Argyle St in Peterborough.
+Stay tuned to our facebook page to find out more.

-At these sessions you will have a chance to meet and talk to the league members about all things derby, have your questions answered, buy some league merchandise and get fully geared up by Rumbling Rage Derby Shop.
+At these sessions you will have a chance to meet and talk to the league members about all things derby, have your questions answered, buy some league merchandise and get fully geared up by Rumbling Rage Derby Shop .(SUNDAY ONLY!)

 The Fresh Meat Training Camp is $150 plus $30 for insurance, which is due at the Meat & Greet sessions.
 We accept cash, cheque -made out to Peterborough Area Roller Derby, or e-transfer -which can be sent to PtboAreaRD@gmail.com (using the password rollerderby) Insurance is paid directly to CRDi and the forms for that can be found on their websitewww.crdinfo.ca We will also have them at the Meat & Greet sessions.